feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 163

-Kwee Tek Hoay, a peranakan writer, in his piece on the |
+Kwee Tek Hoay, a peranakan writer, in his piece on the I

 three streams of the Chinese political movement, the China-oriented Sin Po group, the Dutch East Indies-oriented Chung Hwa Hui, and the Indonesian-oriented Partai Tionghoa Indonesia, properly placed the CHH as the middle stream.
 According to Kwee, the CHH lay between the two extremes of Sin Po and PTI.100

-| can now develop my argument with L Suryadinata, regarding the centre of power-of the three political streams of the Chinese movement.
+I can now develop my argument with L Suryadinata, regarding the centre of power-of the three political streams of the Chinese movement.
 Suryadinata concludes that the

 Sin Po group had its main base in Batavia, the CHH in